Meet the young inspiring Macclesfield artist proving autism is no barrier to a career in art

 Three years ago, an 18-year-old Maryam went on a work experience placement at Pinc College in Macclesfield.

-It was then, when she collaborated with New Macclesfield School of Art founder Becca Smith.
+At the same time she attended Pinc College, Maryam met and began to collaborate with New Macclesfield School of Art founder Becca Smith.

 "I've been tutoring and mentoring Maryam for three years," said Becca.